Wenbox/simple_kvstore/README.md

 	scan 5000 keys in 0.022083 seconds
 Passed all tests!
 ```
-### Scenario 2: multiple begnign clients
+### Scenario 2: multiple benign clients
 Five client threads are running in parallel, as in **tests/scenario2.cpp**.
 The same OPs are performed as in the last testcase.
-### Scenario 3: multiple begnign clients and faulty clients
+### Scenario 3: multiple benign clients and faulty clients
-In **tests/scenario3.cpp**, besides 5 begnign clients doing the same OPs as before, ther are 5 other faulty clients:
+In **tests/scenario3.cpp**, besides 5 benign clients doing the same OPs as before, there are 5 other faulty clients:
 * 2 faulty ones send wrong messages, either wrong request tag, or wrong key-value size.
 * 3 faulty ones connect to server and hold without sending anything.